 I’m experiencing serious problems with two short stories I’m writing.
 One is for younger readers, 9 to 12 year olds, and the other is for readers in their late teens.
 The problem is the same in each story, which tells me something.
 The problem is actually me, or the way I write — not the story itself.

 This afternoon I set about researching tips for writing short stories in the hope that the problem can be fixed.
 Lots of the information I’ve read today is common sense and most of it I’ve read before.
 Having said that, I feel a writer can forget the basics when attempting to put together a strong story.
 And it’s also possible to get caught up in what’s acceptable and what’s not.

-Nothing really helped me until I came upon Short Story Writing Tips by Short Story Group.
+Nothing really helped me until I came upon Short Story Writing Tips by Short Story Group (website appears to have disappeared).
 There are five tips, but I will only quote one of them: